FAIRplus/the-fair-cookbook/content/recipes/findability/identifiers-minids_matched.md

 ## Usage

-The CL(URL_TO_INSERT_RECORD https://github.com/obophenotype/cell-ontology)I supports the following simple operations (Note: the `--test` flag creates names in a test namespace that is removed periodically; remove that flag to create production minids.):
+The CL (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.j9y503) I supports the following simple operations (Note: the `--test` flag creates names in a test namespace that is removed periodically; remove that flag to create production minids.):

 * Check a known minid identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)